 GeneCards Summary for POLR2J Gene

-POLR2J (Polymerase (RNA) II (DNA Directed) Polypeptide J, 13.3kDa) is a Protein Coding gene.
-Diseases associated with POLR2J include hiv-1.
-Among its related pathways are Disease and Epstein-Barr virus infection.
-GO annotations related to this gene include protein dimerization activity and RNA polymerase II activity.
-An important paralog of this gene is ENSG00000270249.
+POLR2J (RNA Polymerase II Subunit J) is a Protein Coding gene.
+Diseases associated with POLR2J include Immunodeficiency 25.
+Among its related pathways are Tat-mediated elongation of the HIV-1 transcript and Transcription-Coupled Nucleotide Excision Repair (TC-NER).
+Gene Ontology (GO) annotations related to this gene include protein dimerization activity and RNA polymerase II activity.
+An important paralog of this gene is POLR2J2.